 Title, Appraisal and Escrow

-Once the documents are in and the loan and investor are identified, the private money lender gets the loan processing ball rolling.
+Once the documents are in, and the loan and investor are identified, the private money lender gets the loan processing ball rolling.
 Your involvement will generally be limited to providing access to an appraiser, or providing other supplementary requests as determined by the lender and / or the investor.
-A preliminary title report will be ordered from a title company who researches the property and the entity under which the loan is vested for liens, judgments and other encumbrances.
+A preliminary title report will be ordered from a title company who researches the property and the entity under which the loan is vested for liens, judgments, and other encumbrances.
 The value of the property will most likely be determined by an appraisal report prepared by a licensed appraiser but in some cases other valuation methods are used.
 A Broker Price Opinion (BPO) prepared by a real estate broker or an Automated Valuation Model (AVM) created by a service who combines public data and specialized software to arrive at a value opinion are common alternatives.
 In many cases, the investor may do their own evaluation.
-Escrow companies are a neutral 3rd party who oversee the closing, disburse all funds in accordance with the lender’s instructions, then record all applicable deeds, mortgage or trust deeds, and other required documents after loan closing.
+Escrow companies are a neutral third party who oversee the closing & disburse all funds in accordance with the lender’s instructions.
+Then they also record all applicable deeds, mortgage or trust deeds, and other required documents after loan closing.

 Review of Documents